-We anticipate that our customers will continue to make deposits (particularly demand deposits and short-term time deposits), and we intend to maintain our emphasis on the use of banking deposits as a source of funds.
+We anticipate that customers of our banking subsidiaries will continue to make deposits (particularly demand deposits and short-term time deposits), and we intend to maintain our emphasis on the use of banking deposits as a source of funds.
 The short-term nature of some deposits could cause liquidity problems for us in the future if deposits are not made in the volumes we expect or are not renewed.
-If a substantial number of our depositors withdraw their demand deposits or do not roll over their time deposits upon maturity, we may be materially and adversely affected.
-For additional information about our liquidity position and other liquidity matters, including the policies and procedures we use to manage our liquidity risks, see 'Risk review - Liquidity risk' on pages 111 to 128.
+If a substantial number of depositors withdraw their demand deposits or do not roll over their time deposits upon maturity, we may be materially and adversely affected.
+For additional information about our liquidity position and other liquidity matters, including the policies and procedures we use to manage our liquidity risks, see 'Risk review - Liquidity risk' on pages 113 to 130.